 What are menstrual cramps?

-Menstrual cramps are pains in the belly and pelvic areas that are experienced by a woman as a result of her menstrual period.
-Menstrual cramps are not the same as the discomfort felt duringpremenstrual syndrome (PMS), although the symptoms of both disorders can sometimes be experienced as a continual process.
+Menstrual cramps are pains in the abdomen and pelvic areas that can be experienced by a woman as a result of her menstrual period.
+Menstrual cramps are not the same as the discomfort felt duringpremenstrual syndrome (PMS), although the symptoms of both disorders can sometimes be experienced as a continuous process.
 Many women suffer from both PMS and menstrual cramps.

 Menstrual cramps can range from mild to quite severe.
-Mild menstrual cramps may be barely noticeable and of short duration and are sometimes felt just as a sense of heaviness in the belly.
-Severe menstrual cramps can be so painful that they interfere with a woman's regular activities for several days.
+Mild menstrual cramps may be barely noticeable and of short duration.
+They are sometimes felt as just a sense of heaviness in the abdomen.
+Severe menstrual cramps can be so painful that they interfere with a woman's normal activities for several days.

 How common are menstrual cramps?

-Menstrual cramps of some degree affect more than an estimated 50% of women, and among these, up to 15% would describe their menstrual cramps as severe.
-Surveys of adolescent girls show that over 90% of girls report having menstrual cramps.
+Menstrual cramps of some degree affect an estimated 50% of women, and among these, up to 15% would describe their menstrual cramps as severe.
+Surveys of adolescent girls show that over 90% report having menstrual cramps.

 Next: What is dysmenorrhea?